 What is a quote calculator?

-A Quote calculator is a form on your website that enables potential customers to calculate the estimated cost of your offering.
+A Quote calculator is a form on your website that enables potential customers to calculate the estimated cost of your product or service.
 Adding a quote calculator to your product page gives customers more insight into the products or services that best fit their needs.

 Quote calculators allow you to capture email addresses and generate leads that you can pass on to your sales team.